sitiycs/sitiy/README.md

-Take expectation of yourself on the first place.
+Put yourself on the first place.